 The 1980's began with two very significant events in folding bike history.
 First, Andrew Ritchie began producing his Brompton folding bike in 1981.
 Then in 1982, Dr. David Hon, a physicist, began production of the first Dahon folding bike.
 Both Brompton and Dahon are still among the most popular folding bike brands today.
 Dahon has gone on to become the world's largest folding bike manufacturer with a wide product range and an estimated 60% market share.
 The first photo below is Dr. Hon with his first folding bike simply named "Da Bike".
 The second photo is the Dahon Mu XXV Limited Edition folding bike produced to celebrate the 25th anniversary of the company.
 In 1987 Montague Bikes was founded by Harry and David Montague, father and son, to produce full-size folding bikes that have become quite popular.

 In conclusion, this historical account of the folding bike has been relatively brief and was not meant to be entirely comprehensive, though more will be added over time as new facts are discovered.
-This is a research project in progress and comments, additions or corrections are quite welcome.
+This is a research project in progress and comments, additions or corrections are quite welcome and appreciated.
 Actually any help offered from professional historians and authors would be gladly accepted as would contributions by visitors to the site who may know some interesting historical facts or have rare photographs.